RandomComputerUser/FancyLighting-Terraria/README.md

 - Improved ambient occlusion when using overbright rendering
 - Improved render only light when paired with overbright rendering
 - Changed sky color profile 1
-- Added support for tile shine effects
+- Added support for tile shine effects when using smooth lighting
-- Added support for more glow effects
+- Added support for more glow effects when using smooth lighting
 - Tweaked some pre-existing glow effects
 - Tweaked simulated normal map strength
 - Increased the default ambient occlusion radius